jaylac2000/StaffStatus/README.md

 - Does not show hand item
 - Does not show armour you are wearing
 - Hides you from /list so players cannot see that you are online

-- Also has a perm "invis.see" to supply your Admins so they can other players inside of invisible mode (Default op)
+- Also has a perm "invis.see" to supply your Admins so they can see other players inside of invisible mode (Default op)

 # Media